NirAvraham1/Connect4/README.md

 cd ../ConnectFourClient
 dotnet run

+<a id="configuration"></a>

 Configuration

 Server URL: Printed on startup (e.g., http://localhost:5221).

-Client base URL: Configure in the client’s HTTP layer (e.g., Services/ApiClient.cs).
-Ensure it matches the server URL/port.
+Client base URL: Set in the client’s HTTP layer (e.g., Services/ApiClient.cs).
+Must match the server URL/port.

+<a id="running-the-projects"></a>

 Running the Projects

 Visual Studio

+Open ConnectFour.sln.

-Open ConnectFour.sln → Set Startup Projects… → Multiple → start both ConnectFourWeb & ConnectFourClient.
+Set Startup Projects… → Multiple, start both ConnectFourWeb and ConnectFourClient.

-F5.
-Confirm the client base URL points to the server.
+Run (F5).
+Ensure the client base URL points to the server.

 CLI

 dotnet run --project ConnectFourWeb dotnet run --project ConnectFourClient

+<a id="features"></a>

 Features

 Board & Rules (server): JSON endpoints to create a game, submit a move, and query state (routes depend on your controllers).

-Client UX: Column hover, disc “drop” animation (timer-based), and basic turn flow.
+Client UX: Column hover and smooth disc “drop” animation (timer-based).

-Extensibility: Easy to add replay, last-move highlighting, or server-driven prompts (e.g., show server messages in a MessageBox).
+Extensibility: Add replay, last-move highlighting, or server-driven prompts (e.g., MessageBox from API responses).

+<a id="client-winforms"></a>

 Client (WinForms)

-Play: Start a game and click a column to drop a disc; the client sends moves to the server via HTTP.
+Play: Start a game, click a column to drop your disc; the client posts the move to the server.

-Animations: Frame-based disc fall using a Timer and GDI+ drawing.
+Animations: Frame-based GDI+ drawing with a Timer for falling discs and subtle highlights.

-Blocking: Optionally disable input during “server turn” to keep flow tidy.
+Blocking: Optionally disable input while the server is “thinking” (responding).

-Replay (optional): Add an in-memory/file/SQLite replay if desired.
+<a id="credits"></a>

 Credits

-Authors: Nir Avraham & Daniel Rubinstien
+Author: Nir Avraham